kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

 .. note::

-   Working on branches allows you to experiment with new code and functionality without polluting the main branch of the repository.
+   Working on branches allows you to experiment with new code and functionality without polluting the main branch of the repository with unnecessary commits representing all your invididual attempts to implement your idea.

-   If your ideas implement on the branch do not work out, you can simply remove the branch;
+   If your idea does not work out, you can simply remove the branch from your fork;
    this will discard your work on that one branch, keeping everything else nice and tidy.

-   If you idea did produce code that is worth adding to the template of that pipeline, you can open a GitHub pull request on the upstream repository;
+   If you idea did produce code that is worth integrating into the upstream repository, you can open a GitHub pull request on the upstream repository;
    this will merge the updates on your branch to the main branch of the upstream repository, which you can subsequently pull into the main branch of your fork...